 Sustaining the Mission is the designated/official program for the religious education certification of Catholic school teachers in the Archdiocese of Milwaukee.

 More than 2,000 elementary and secondary school educators working at all of the Catholic schools of the Archdiocese are participating in the program.
-Sustaining the Mission provides a systematic, coherent curriculum, replacing the less structured religious education “clock-hour” tradition that has been operating in the Archdiocese of Milwaukee for the past several decades.
+Sustaining the Mission provides a systematic, coherent curriculum, replacing the less structured religious education “clock-hour” tradition that had been operating in the Archdiocese of Milwaukee for the past several decades.

-The new program is being delivered “in the field” and during scheduled teacher in-service days as schools partner for shared professional development and religious education certification.
+The program is being delivered “in the field” and during scheduled teacher in-service days as schools partner for shared professional development and religious education certification.

 The curriculum is organized under six core theological areas: